codersforcauses/csf/documentation/docs/admin/accounts.md

 - `Team id`: Used to select the team this user is part of (can be blank)
 - `Team admin`: This should be checked if the user is the admin of the team above
 - `Reset Token`: Ignore
+- `Reset Time`: Ignore - Time the token should reset
-- `Reset Time`: Sets challenge reset date and time (leave this as blank)
+- `challenge_start_date`: Ignore - Sets challenge reset date and time (leave this as blank)
+- `total_mileage`: Set to 0 - The amount of mileage this user has

 ![Add User: Step 2](../img/usersp2.png)